customer7/ncn/src/site/notes/Literature/ISUIA, Lancet - 2003.md

 	1. To describe the natural history of unruptured aneurysms
 	2. To determine whether specific subgroups have a greater risk of rupture
 - **Classification**
-	- Surgery
 	- No surgery (natural history)
 			- Group 1: Patients without SAH from a separate aneurysm
 			- Group 2: Patients with SAH from a separate aneurysm
 	- Open surgery
 	- Endovascular surgery
 - **Total patients**: 4060
 - **Natural history**
 	- Total patients: 1692